area73/erades.com/src/content/blog/en/patterns/conditional-rendering-with-show.astro.md

 In JSX-based environments like Astro, conditionally rendering content blocks is a common task.
 But if you overuse ternaries or `&&`, the code ends up looking like a riddle.

-This pattern proposes encapsulating visibility logic into a semantic and reusable component: `Show.astro`.
+This pattern proposes encapsulating visibility logic into a semantic and reusable component: `ShowWhen.astro`.

 ## The Problem